timveil-overops/oo-docker-demos/onprem/README.md

 # Instructions
-The on-prem demo includes a docker image for the analysis server, remote collector and to agents (one java and one scala).
-To begin navigate to the `onprem` directory and run the following commands.
+The on-prem demo includes a docker image for the analysis server, remote collector and two agents (one java and one scala).
+To begin, run the following commands.

 Build the images